zhinengz/Self_Driving_Car/README.md

 ### [Project 6: PID Control](https://github.com/darrickz/Self_Driving_Car/tree/init_dev/CarND-PID-Control)

 This project is to develop a PID controller given the cross track error (CTE) and the velocity (mph) provided by simulator.
-The goal is the car can be successfully naviated around the track
+The goal is the car can be successfully navigated around the track

 <figure>
     <p align="center"><kbd>